A Travel Price Comparison for Families, Couples, and Backpackers Kos vs. Valencia for Attractions, Food, Nightlife, and Beaches

 Kos has a handful of resorts to choose from.
 It's a smaller island and there aren't as many resorts here as there are on some of the larger Greek islands.
 Some of the best resort areas include Lamp and Psalidi to the northwest, Tigaki on the west coast (a good option for families), as well as Mastihari and Marmari which both have relaxed atmospheres.
 The younger crowd often hangs out around Kardemena on the east coast.

-There are plenty of resorts in Valencia to choose from.
+With a selection of resorts, Valencia makes a nice vacation spot.
 You can choose between staying near the old town (Ciutat Vella) or out by the beach.
 One of the best beach areas is El Cabanyal.
 It's still close enough in to be well connected by public transit but offers a great coastal vibe as well.

 Is Kos or Valencia Better for Beaches?